oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

 ## Introduction

-In this lab, you will create a user who will be the data share recipient and grant this user the necessary privileges to consume the data in the share.
-You will also create an Oracle Object Storage bucket where the shared data will be stored.
+In this lab, you will create a **data share provider** user and grant this user the necessary role and privileges.
+You will also create an Oracle Object Storage bucket (if you don't have one) where you will store the shared data.
 You will optionally create an RSA key pair if you don't have one.
-This will provide you with the private key, the user's and tenancy's OCID, and the fingerprint which you will need to create the OCI credential.
-Finally, you'll create the OCI credential.
+This will provide you with the private key, the user's and tenancy's OCIDs, and the fingerprint which you will need to create the OCI credential.
+Finally, you'll create an OCI credential.

 ![Create a user, a bucket, and an OCI credential.](./images/user-bucket-credential-diagram.png " ")